 Community Service Scholarships

-Community Service Scholarships are offered to a select group of service-oriented, UNC-Chapel Hill students in their second year to support tuition costs for their remaining time at UNC and enable them to participate in a unique series of programs focused on increasing their knowledge and skills related to community service.
+Community Service Scholarships are offered to a select group of service-oriented UNC-Chapel Hill students in their second year to support tuition costs for their remaining time at Carolina and enable them to participate in a unique series of programs focused on increasing their knowledge and skills related to community service.
 Through the scholarship, students receive training, mentorship and support in pursuing their particular public service interests.

 In 2015, Scott MacDonald ’72 M.R.P. endowed the Scott D. MacDonald Community Service Scholarships.
 In 2017, Donald Ubell ’67 added the Ubell Community Service Scholarship to the Community Service Scholars program.

 - Alyssa Cooper of Cary, North Carolina; Madeleine Mizelle of Chapel Hill, North Carolina; and Rianna Saslow of Brookhaven, Georgia were selected as sophomore MacDonald Scholars in the scholarships fifth year.